A priori estimates for the 3D compressible free-boundary Euler equations with surface tension in the case of a liquid: Energy estimates

 \subsection{Estimates at $t=0$}

-As we have seen, in the above estimates we had several expressions involving time derivatives of $v$ and $R$ evaluated at zero.
-Here, we show that these quantities can all be estimated in terms of $\cP_0$.
+In the above estimates we had several expressions involving time derivatives of $v$ and $R$ evaluated at zero.
+Here, we show that these quantities may all be estimated in terms of $\cP_0$.
 More precisely, we show that

 and